Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-The bathroom has a beautifully clean and contemporary design that most folks will love.
-The rounded cabinetry combined with the soft, inviting white and gray palette of this camper interior emotes a sense of calm.
-The overhead internally lit cabinets emit a relaxing glow in the cabin.
-The windows have blackout shades as well as sheer shading.
-Overall, if you like the vintage look of Airstream, I think you’re going to be a big fan of what the Oliver Legacy Elite II brings to the table.
-The only downside is that with all this white it’s going to get dirty.
-And depending on where you go it could happen pretty quickly.
+The bathroom has a beautifully clean and contemporary design that I adore.
+The rounded cabinetry combined with the soft, inviting white and gray palette of this camper interior emotes a sense of calm, something that I NEED in my RV!
+The overhead internally lit cabinets emit a relaxing glow in the cabin, ideal if, like me, you’re not a fan of bright white lights.

-A chic full-length mirrored door opens to the RV’s wet bath.
+A chic full-length mirrored door opens to the RV’s wet bath, giving it a luxurious feel.
 The efficiently designed wet bath holds a porcelain toilet with the manufacturing option to upgrade to a composting toilet.
-The vanity facet can be extended to the wall to transition into the showerhead.
-The only thing I don’t love about the bathroom is the combination sink and showerhead.
-While it certainly saves space that’s put to good use elsewhere I personally prefer a little separation between the shower and sink.
+The vanity facet can be extended to the wall to transition into the showerhead, which is a unique, space-saving feature.

 You can get a great look at the entire bathroom in this video from the Oliver team:

-When it comes to price, the Legacy Elite II isn’t a cheap option and the MSRP is $57,500.
+When it comes to price, the Legacy Elite II isn’t a cheap RV bathroom option as the MSRP is $57,500.
 A big part of that price tag comes from the double fiberglass hull that comes standard on most Oliver rigs.
-This construction technique can greatly improve insulation as you have an extra layer around the rig which makes it a great option for four-season enthusiasts.
-The team at Oliver also explains that “The lower outer shell is first bolted to the aluminum frame.
-Some of the electrical wiring, all the plumbing lines, and the holding tanks are placed inside and the connections are made.”
+This construction technique can greatly improve insulation, as it provides an extra layer around the rig making it a great fit for four-season camping enthusiasts.

 5. Airstream Basecamp Travel Trailer